Battle of Ia Drang: Herrick's platoon is cut off

 In pursuit of the PAVN on his right flank, Herrick's 2nd Platoon, B Company, was quickly spread out over a space of around 50 meters, and became separated from the rest of 1/7 by approximately 100 meters.
 Soon, Herrick radioed in to ask whether he should enter or circumvent a clearing that his platoon had come across in the bush.
 Herrick expressed concerns that he might become cut off from the battalion if he tried to skirt the clearing and therefore would be leading his men through it in pursuit of the enemy.
 An intense firefight quickly erupted in the clearing; during the first three or four minutes his platoon inflicted heavy losses on the PAVN who streamed out of the trees, while his men did not take any casualties.
 Herrick soon radioed in that the enemy were closing in around his left and right flanks.
 Capt.
 Herren responded by ordering Herrick to attempt to link back with Devney's 1st Platoon.
 Herrick replied that there was a large enemy force between his men and 1st Platoon.
 The situation quickly disintegrated for Herrick's 2nd Platoon, which began taking casualties as the PAVN attack persisted.
 Herrick ordered his men to form a defensive perimeter on a small knoll in the clearing.
 Within approximately 25 minutes, five men of 2nd Platoon were killed, including Herrick who, before dying, radioed Herren to report that he was hit and was passing command over to Sgt.
 Carl Palmer, ordered the signals codes to be destroyed and artillery support to be called in.
 2nd Platoon was technically under the command of SFC Mac McHenry, but he was positioned elsewhere on the perimeter.
 Sgts.
 Palmer and Robert Stokes were also dead, leaving Sgt.
-Ernie Savage, 3rd Squad Leader, to assume by virtue of being close to the radio, and proceeded to call in repeated artillery support around the 2nd Platoon's position.
+Ernie Savage, 3rd Squad Leader, to assume command by virtue of being close to the radio, and proceeded to call in repeated artillery support around the 2nd Platoon's position.
 By this point, eight men of the platoon had been killed and 13 wounded.